Travel Friendly Cameras

 Camera enthusiasts also favor Lumix cameras with Leica DC Lenses because of their high performance and reliability.ir?t=every00c 20&language=en US&l=li2&o=1&a=B079QNXFCC

 Along with its 15X LEICA DC VARIO-ELMAR lens, the Lumix ZS200 also features hand-shake suppression in photo and video recording modes.
-And if you are into macro-photography, you can get stunning shots as close as 3cm.
+And if you’re into macro-photography, you can capture stunning shots as close as 3cm.

-Well-suited to beginners and more advanced photographers, it offers a full range of shooting modes and advanced options such as raw format shooting and excellent 4K Photo modes.
+Well-suited for both beginners and more advanced photographers, it offers a comprehensive range of shooting modes and advanced options, including raw format shooting and excellent 4K Photo modes.

-Finally, this budget-friendly camera has a touch-enabled LCD screen giving you greater control and easier image viewing.
+Finally, this budget-friendly camera features a touch-enabled LCD screen, providing greater control and easier image viewing.

-Best zoom bridge camera – Canon PowerShot SX70 HS
+Best zoom bridge camera for traveling – Canon PowerShot SX70 HS

 If you’re wondering what a bridge camera is, let me explain.
 They are halfway between compact cameras and DSLR cameras.
-With much more advanced features than primary compact cameras, they are typically more straightforward and cheaper than DSLR cameras.
+With more advanced features than primary compact cameras, they are typically more straightforward and less expensive than DSLR cameras.

 Canon Powershot SX70 20.3MP Digital Camera 65x Optical Zoom Lens 4K Video 3-inch LCD Tilt Screen…